Hours of opening

 Meals and snacks

 Children will be provided with drinks and snacks at regular morning and afternoon snack times along with lunch and tea.
-Menus are available through the resources section on Eylog.
+Menus are available through our parents folder.
 All special dietary requirements will be catered for.

 For health and safety reasons Little Angels do not accept children bringing in their own food, unless an arrangement with the manager has been made.